AlexisRCS/Hangman/README.md

 ## Installation
-Download the repository on your computer without modify the repository structure and files locations, then, you can launch the game in your terminal (from the folder repository location) with the `python main.py` command (This require python installed on your machin).
+Download the repository on your computer without modify the repository structure and files locations, then, you can launch the game in your terminal (from the folder repository location) with the `python main.py` command (This requires python installed on your machin).

 ## Usage
 The Hangman game is a simple game where one or more players try to guess a word, each turn suggesting a letter.